Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm

 \section{Introduction}

-Reduced-order modeling for fluid analysis and flow control gathers a lot of attentions.
-With regard to reduced-order modeling, proper orthogonal decomposition (POD)\cite{berkooz1993proper,taira2017modal} is one of the effective methods to decompose the high-dimension fluid data into several significant modes of flow fields.
-Here, POD is a data-driven method which gives us the most significant and relevant structure in the data, and it exactly corresponds to principal component analysis and Karhunen-Loeve (KL) decomposition, where the decomposed modes are spatially orthogonal each other.
-The POD analysis for discrete data matrix can be carried out by applying the singular value decomposition, as is often the case in the engineering fields.
-Although there are several advanced data-driven methods, dynamic mode decomposition\cite{schmid2010dynamic,Kutz2016}, empirical mode decomposition, and others which include efforts by the authors\cite{nonomura2018dynamic,nonomura2019extended}, this research is only based on POD which is the most basic data-driven method for reduced-order modeling.
+Reduced-order modeling for fluid analysis and flow control gathers a lot of attention because of a short time processing for a large amount of analysis data and the stability of real-time feedback control.
+With regard to reduced-order modeling, proper orthogonal decomposition (POD) is one of the effective methods to decompose high-dimensional fluid data into several significant modes of flowfields~\cite{taira2017modal}.
+Here, POD is a data-driven method which gives us the most significant and relevant structure in the data, and it exactly corresponds to principal component analysis and Karhunen-Lo\`{e}ve (KL) decomposition, where the decomposed modes are spatially orthogonal to each other.
+POD analysis for a discrete data matrix can be carried out by applying the singular value decomposition, as is often the case in the engineering fields.
+A data matrix $\bm{X}\in \mathbb{R}^{n\times m}$ can be decomposed with POD in the following equation: $\bm{X}=\bm{U}\Sigma\bm{V}^\text{T}$.
+Here, columns of $\bm{U} \in \mathbb{R}^{n\times m}$ and $\bm{V} \in \mathbb{R}^{m\times m}$ are the spatial and temporal POD modes, respectively, and diagonal entries of $\Sigma \in \mathbb{R}^{m\times m}$ are the POD mode amplitudes.
+Although there are several advanced data-driven methods, dynamic mode decomposition~\cite{schmid2010dynamic,Kutz2016}, empirical mode decomposition, and others which include efforts by the authors~\cite{nonomura2019extended}, this research is only based on POD, which is the most basic data-driven method for reduced-order modeling.

-If the data, such as flow fields, can be effectively expressed by limited numbers of POD modes, the limited sensors placed at appropriate positions gives us the approximated full state information.
+If the data, such as flowfields, can be effectively expressed by a limited number of POD modes, limited sensors placed at appropriate positions give us the approximated full-state information.
 This effective observation might be one of the keys for flow control and flow prediction.
-This idea has been adopted by Manohar et al.\cite{manohar2018data-driven}, and the sparse-sensor-placement algorithm has been developed and discussed.
+This idea has been adopted by Manohar et al.~\cite{manohar2018data-driven}, and the sparse-sensor-placement algorithm has been developed and discussed.
+Previous studies show that a flowfield approximated by a small number of proper orthogonal decomposition modes can also be accurately reconstructed from a small number of sensors, by using a sparse-sensor-placement algorithm.
 The idea here is expressed by the following equation: